MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter20.md

 ### Good news and bad news

-All the platforms supported by Xamarin.Forms support application local storage &#x2014; storage that is private to the application.
+All the platforms supported by Xamarin.Forms support application local storage &mdash; storage that is private to the application.

 The Xamarin.iOS and Xamarin.Android libraries include a version of .NET that Xamarin has expressly tailored for these two platforms.
 These include classes from `System.IO` that you can use to perform file I/O with application local storage in these two platforms.